-[Regulation 23 inserted in Gazette 11 Dec 2009 p.
+[Regulation 23 inserted: Gazette 11 Dec 2009 p.
 5105.]

 24. Radio surveyor’s report to be provided

 The owner of the vessel must provide to the chief executive officer a report by a radio surveyor as to whether the vessel complies with this Part —